Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 "So?"

-"So… You and me, huh?"
+"So...
+You and me, huh?"

 Adam stopped pouring the coffee.
-"Uh… yeah?"
+"Uh... yeah?"
 Marty knew that look.
 It was the look of a guy who was high on a run of good luck and clearly thought he was out of his league, and was suddenly nervous that the bubble would pop.

 "It’s about damn time," she told him with a grin, and he relaxed and finished the caffeine ritual with a smile.

 "Yeah.
-I just… I dunno.
+I just...
+I dunno.
 I’m sorry it took me so long to get my shit sorted out."

 "You reckon you have?"

 "Enough to try," he said.
-"I mean… I just know my dumb ass is gonna fuck up somehow somewhen, but…"
+"I mean...
+I just know my dumb ass is gonna fuck up somehow somewhen, but..."

 Marty kissed his cheek "We’ll take it a step at a time.
 And trust me, I’ll fuck up sometimes too, that’s just how relationships go."

 "...Okay."
 He was visibly making an effort not to vibrate happily.
 "But... promise me something?
 Let me know when I’m fuckin’ up?
 I...
 I wanna learn."

 "I wanna learn too.
 I’m not some magic relationship wizard, ‘Horse.
-We’ll just take things as they come and try not to overthink things and… just enjoy ourselves.
+We’ll just take things as they come and try not to overthink things and... just enjoy ourselves.
 Okay?
 Crawl, walk, run."

 "Like last night?"
 He was wearing an *incredibly* smug expression, one she’d not seen before.
 It was playful and just the right kind of possessive.

 "Oh yeah.
 A *lot* like last night."
 Marty was feeling pretty damn smug too.
 "Did you learn?"

 He nodded happily then snuggled close, kissed her below her ear and whispered.
-"I’m always ready to learn more…"
+"I’m always ready to learn more..."

 He was incorrigible, and *so* easy to read.
 And a quick study, too - she *loved* that spot.
 But Marty was only human.
 "Not now, Romeo.
 I need some rest.
 And a hot shower."